 If you want to fly to Mayorca, Spain or Split, Croatia, you can easily connect with a short Iberia or British Airways flight after crossing the Atlantic.
 If AAdvantage miles could only book American Airlines flights, you'd be stuck with a much smaller list of destinations.

 American miles aren't at all unique in this respect.
 Each type of airline miles offers its own network of options.
 Now, let's take a look at the partnerships and alliances that can supercharge your rewards strategy.

 First, let’s talk about airline alliances.
 Airline alliances are just large networks of airline partnerships.
 Instead of negotiating with each individual airline, all of the alliance members agree to a single set of rules that apply between all members.

 Formed in May 1997, Star Alliance is the oldest as well as the largest airline alliance.
 Star Alliance consists of 26 airlines around the globe and is the only alliance with members from all six continents.

-The Oneworld alliance (generally written with a lower-case o) was formed in 1999 and currently consists of 13 airlines, with Alaska Airlines set to join by the end of 2020.
+The Oneworld alliance (generally written with a lower-case o) was formed in 1999 and currently consists of 13 airlines, with Alaska Airlines set to join on March 31, 2021.
 It is the smallest of the three major airline alliances.
 With LATAM Airlines leaving in 2020, Oneworld is a bit lacking in South America (and sub-Saharan Africa).